 The major differences in Atlantic City blackjack are in the dealer and player rules.
 These rules are common in Atlantic City and other east coast casinos (which is where the name comes from).
 This includes rules like late surrendering and hitting soft 17s.

-My goal with this page is to explain the rules of this variation, as well as point out some of the differences.
+The goal of this page is to explain the rules of this blackjack variation, as well as point out some of the differences.
 If anything, you can take this knowledge and choose which variation (standard, Las Vegas blackjack or Atlantic City blackjack) you’d like to play the most

 Atlantic City Blackjack Rules